 In the context of eukaryotic organisms, there are a significant number of studies focused on specialized ribosomes (reviewed in Xue & Barna, 2012).
 For example, in multiple species of the parasitic pathogen that causes malaria, Plasmodium, rRNA usage correlates to stages of the parasitic life-cycle and the distinct rRNAs have functional differences (Gunderson et al. 1987; Velichutina et al. 1998).
 When the parasite is growing in mosquitoes, one 18S rRNA is expressed (termed “S-type”), and when in mammals, a different 18S rRNA is expressed (termed “A-type”).
 When either A- or S-type Plasmodium berghei rRNAs were introduced to the yeast genome in the absence of native 18S rRNA, only cells with pure populations of A-type rRNA could be recovered.
 The inability for S-type rRNA cells to grow suggests that the two rRNAs have different functions (Velichutina et al. 1998).
 This raises the possibility not only that ribosomes are not homogenous in Plasmodium species, but that their ribosomes also function differently to influence gene expression based on the life-cycle requirements of the parasite.

 In bacteria, recent studies have identified heterogeneous ribosomes may have functional differences.
-In Mycobacterium tuberculosis, two genes encode the small r-protein bS18, but only one, the canonical bS18, can coordinate zinc (Prisic et al. 2015).
+In Mycobacterium tuberculosis, two genes encode the small subunit r-protein bS18, but only one, the canonical bS18, can coordinate zinc (Prisic et al. 2015).
 In high zinc conditions, expression of the alternative bS18 is repressed by a zinc uptake regulator (Zur), leading to a population of ribosomes with mostly the primary bS18 present.
 In low-zinc conditions, repression of the secondary bS18 protein does not occur, leading to ribosomes with both canonical and alternative bS18 proteins, creating a more heterogeneous ribosome population (Prisic et al. 2015).
 The functional consequences of the distinct ribosome classes were analyzed in M. smegmatis using ribosome profiling (Chen et al. 2020).
 While ribosomes with alternative bS18 and canonical bS18 were both able to partake in protein synthesis, the two subsets of ribosomes had distinct translational profiles with different efficiencies in translation of particular genes (Chen et al. 2020).
 These experiments suggest a functional application of homologous r-proteins - adaptation to zinc-limiting conditions.
 Heterogeneous ribosomes in other species may be utilized to adapt to changes in other environmental conditions or metabolic requirements.